rishabhpar/pokemon-classifier-web-app/README.md

 ## Training

 I was learning my ML from a fast.ai course.
 In that course they recommended using a ResNet architecture for image classification since it used transfer learning to have an initial set of pre-trained weight, increasing accuracy.
 Using the fast.ai package would be an easy way to use an ResNet architecture since it's pretty much a black-box.
-However, I wanted actually implement the training my self.
+However, I wanted actually implement the training my self using PyTorch.
 This can be found in the Pokemon_Model_Training Jupyter Notebook.

 ### Results